URrevs/URrevs-UI-Web/src/todo/Functional Problems.md

 - Add Review confirmation <b>MODAL</b> before navigating out of add review.
-- Fab in add review, add question screens and in Owned products tab.+ fix padding for mobile
+- Fab in add review, add question screens and in Owned products tab.+ fix padding for postingmodal mobile// extremely slow in infinite scrolling screens opt out of it
 - Long Press comment/reply to report on mobile
 - Phone verification
-- Set As Owned should be locked the moment review is posted
+- Add mobile posting field in all comments full screen

 = Postponed: